What is B-cell ALL?

 Lumbar puncture

 A lumbar puncture will reveal if leukaemia cells have entered your central nervous system.
-A member of your haematology team will insert a fine bone marrow needle between the L4 and L5 vertebrae in the lumbar region of your lower back.
+A member of your haematology team will insert a fine needle between the L4 and L5 vertebrae in the lumbar region of your lower back.
 This enables collection of a small amount of cerebrospinal fluid (CSF).
 Your haematologist will examine your CSF for any leukaemia cells present.
 You will need further treatment straight after diagnosis if this is the case.

 Chromosome abnormalities or gene mutations tests